webdeveloper510/odoo/addons/payment_paypal/README.md

 ## Module history

+- `17.0`
+  - The support for customer fees is removed as it is no longer supported by the `payment` module. odoo/odoo#132104
+- `16.2`
+  - The "Merchant Account ID" and "Use IPN" fields are removed. odoo/odoo#104974
+- `16.1`
+  - Customer fees are converted into the currency of the payment transaction. odoo/odoo#100156
 - `15.2`
   - An HTTP 404 "Forbidden" error is raised instead of a Validation error when the authenticity of the webhook notification cannot be verified. odoo/odoo#81607